Skip to main content

 • Assess the viability of your business

-This type considers all costs, including non-monetary costs such as depreciation.
-It is the most complete and used for long-term analysis.
+This type considers all costs, including non-monetary ones like depreciation.
+It is the most comprehensive and used for long-term analysis.

 It only takes into account actual cash movements.
-It is especially useful for managing short-term liquidity.
+It is particularly useful for managing short-term liquidity.

-In the stock market world, it marks the price at which a transaction generates neither profit nor loss, including commissions and transaction costs.
+In the stock market world, it marks the price at which a trade generates neither profits nor losses, including commissions and transaction costs.

 Punto de Breakeven = Costes Fijos / (Precio - Coste Variable Unitario)